Gone Too Far

 Instead, what is highly questionable are those that were willing to lend $2.75 billion to Argentina.

-What’s wrong with lending money to Argentina, for 100 years no less?
+What’s wrong with lending money to Argentina for 100 years no less?
 Quick review.
-Argentina is a country that has spent more than a third of its history over the past two hundred years in default.
-This includes eight defaults in the last eighty years, four since 1980, two since the start of the millennium and one that just took place three years ago in 2014.
+Argentina is a country that has spent more than a third of its history over the past 200 years in default.
+This includes eight defaults in the last 80 years, four since 1980, two since the start of the millennium, and one that just took place three years ago in 2014.

-So let’s get this straight.
-A borrow that has a serial track record of default including a legendary default back in 2001 and its most recent episode just three years ago has gone to capital markets and cut a deal to borrow money that they’re going to pay back one hundred years from now while promising to make each and every interest payment along the way?
-And they are doing so for effectively the same coupon rate that I could have received on a AAA-rated U.S. Treasury note (IEF) that was maturing in just ten years when Argentina hit the big default button back in 2001.
+So, let’s get this straight.
+A borrower that has a serial track record of default, including a legendary default back in 2001 and its most recent episode just three years ago, has gone to capital markets and cut a deal to borrow money that it is going to pay back 100 years from now while promising to make each and every interest payment along the way?
+And, it is doing so for effectively the same coupon rate that I could have received on a AAA-rated U.S. Treasury note (IEF) that was maturing in just 10 years when Argentina hit the big default button back in 2001.
 Where do I sign up?

 Except here is the thing.
 Even if I did sign up, I wouldn’t have had a fighting chance to get any of these bonds at issuance.
 This is because the bond sale was more than 3.5 times oversubscribed, as nearly $10 billion in global investor capital lined up for the chance to get their hands on these single B rated bonds.
 Holly wow!